zainabx78/DevOps/CICD/AWS CICD CodePipeline/README.md

 ![Screenshot 2024-12-18 161025](https://github.com/user-attachments/assets/007ae4c0-159e-4448-86da-a52000b05ef1)

 - Create a test file to ensure correct permissions and configuration of the repository.
-- Create a file in the newly created repository and commit to the main branch.
+- Create this file in the newly created repository and commit to the main branch.

 ```
 <!DOCTYPE html>